caplogic/Mappedbus/README.md

 The bus is intended to be used as the backbone for an [event driven architecture](http://www.reactivemanifesto.com) where multiple producers create events which should appear in the same sequence to all consumers.
 When a consumer is restarted the events can be replayed since they're persisted in the memory mapped file.

-The performance (on a laptop, i7-4558U @ 2.8 GHZ) between a single producer writing at full speed, and a single consumer is around 50 million events per second (a small message consisting of three ints) and the time for writing and reading is around 20 ns.
+The throughput (on a laptop, i7-4558U @ 2.8 GHZ) between a single producer writing at full speed, and a single consumer is around 50 million events per second (a small message consisting of three ints) and the time for writing and reading is around 20 ns.

 **Usage**